Fraks51/Ros_Turtlesim/README.md

 # Ros_Turtlesim
-launch a turtlesim with red background
+Launch a turtlesim with red background

  For launch, type in console: